dmarcoux/dotnet_templates/README.md

    dotnet new gitignore && cat .gitignore.template >> .gitignore && rm .gitignore.template
    ```

+   _Note: By generating `.gitignore`, we don't have to keep track of the changes in the `dotnew new gitignore` template._

 6. Generate `.editorconfig` to follow the default .NET code style:

    ```bash